 Even the unborn were victimized by the disaster — and continue to suffer even today.
 According to Chernobyl Children International, Belarusian children born since 1986 experience a 200% increase in birth defects, and a 250% increase in congenital birth deformities.

 The World Health Organization (WHO) reports dramatic increases in the incidence of thyroid cancer.
 So many people underwent neck surgery related to radiation-induced thyroid cancer that the tell-tale scar left behind became known as the “Chernobyl Necklace.”
 WHO also reports that the leukemia rate among liquidators with the highest exposure levels approximately doubled.

 Today, the city of Pripyat — a city built for Chernobyl workers, once vibrant with life and activity — remains eerily quiet.
 The population has dropped from 49,360 to zero.

-The Chernobyl meltdown occurred in mid-1980s Soviet Russia.
-Unsurprisingly (and unfortunately), personal injury and wrongful death litigation was less successful than it may have been under more relaxed political regimes.
+The Chernobyl meltdown occurred in the mid-1980s Soviet Russia.
+Unsurprisingly (and unfortunately), personal injury and wrongful death litigation were less successful than it may have been under more relaxed political regimes.
 Today, it is well known that the Soviet government actively tried to suppress information about the accident, but satellite images ruined attempts at secrecy.
 Chernobyl is not a name associated with justice or compensation.

 The disaster did spur a wave of international nuclear liability reform, and today, Belarus, Ukraine, and Russia are collectively responsible for fronting the considerable costs of ongoing decontamination efforts and healthcare.